InnocentusLime/innocentusLime.github.io/content/blog/rust_arconoid.md

 +++
-title = "Simple Arconoid That Runs On Mobile" template = "article.html" description = "Macroquad is a very nice variable for writing games!
+title = "Simple Arcanoid That Runs On Mobile" template = "article.html" description = "Macroquad is a very nice variable for writing games!
 But have you ever tried writing a game in it that works both on Desktop and mobile...
 In a browser?" date = 2025-02-12